Kitware/SMTK/doc/userguide/mesh/IO.rst

 :smtk:`SaveJSON <smtk::io::SaveJSON>`
-  Export all the :smtk:`Collection <smtk::mesh::Collection>` that have associations with the any model that is part of the passed in :smtk:`Manager <smtk::model::Manager>`.
+  Export all the :smtk:`Collection <smtk::mesh::Collection>` that have associations with the any model that is part of the passed in :smtk:`Resource <smtk::model::Resource>`.
 The exporter will save each Collection using :smtk:`WriteMesh <smtk::io::WriteMesh>` with the file type MOAB and extension h5m.